ebp-nor/genome_annotation_comparative_genomics_part1/orthofinder.md

 muscle -align INPUT -output OUTPUT
 ```

 Luckily, this is easy to change.
 We just modified this file to the correct command: `/fp/projects01/ec146/miniconda3/envs/orthofinder/bin/scripts_of/config.json`.
 If you run into similar issues when doing this yourself, be aware that it might be easily addressed.
+Running with the the `muscle` and `iqtree` options took a lot of time, so we did not enable them.
+However, some of you can try it, but please do not create a lot of jobs.
+Each OrthoFinder job might create tens of thousands of files, and overload the filesystem we are working on.

 ## Example script
 ```